geohackweek/GoogleEarthEngine/_episodes/02-code-editor.md

 ---

-# Code Editor: Overview
+# Code Editor Overview

-The Earth Engine JavaScript API has a integrated development environment (IDE) designed to make computing in GEE easy for users.
-This IDE is called the Code Editor.
-In this tutorial, we will go over many of the functionalities of the Code Editor, but for a more exhaustive description see the [Earth Engine Code Editor help page](https://developers.google.com/earth-engine/playground#api-reference-docs-tab) in the GEE User Guides.
+GEE has an integrated development environment (IDE) called the Code Editor.
+The Code Editor has number of features to help make programming in this environment easier that we will explore in this tutorial.
+For an exhaustive description see the [Earth Engine Code Editor help page](https://developers.google.com/earth-engine/playground#api-reference-docs-tab) in the GEE User Guides.

 Link to the full code we used in this lesson: [https://code.earthengine.google.com/92a75bf6ae01547c6191c1467acd391e](https://code.earthengine.google.com/92a75bf6ae01547c6191c1467acd391e)